Federated-Engineers/foundation-fast-track/03-data-and-orchestration/02-dbt-data-modeling.md

 * `table`: Physically drops and rebuilds a complete static dataset inside the storage layer.

-* `incremental`: High-speed performance strategy that only scans and updates rows changed since the last execution run—critical for our high-velocity log datasets.
+* `incremental`: High-speed performance strategy that only scans and updates rows changed since the last execution runcritical for our high-velocity log datasets.

 * `ephemeral`: Lightweight CTE (Common Table Expression) strings that don't materialize physically in the database at all but can be nested inside other models.